TYPOPLAYS/typoplays.github.io/README.md

-# Typoplays's Portfolio Github
+# Typoplays's Portfolio

-Personal portfolio site for Typoplays (me).
+This repository contains the source code for Typoplays' (me) portfolio.

 ## Image Credits

-All logos and graphical assets used on this website belong to their respective rightful owners.
+Logos and other branding belong to their respective owners.

 This includes, but is not limited to: